shanehull/shanehull.com/content/blog/semantic-release-please.md

 3. **Handling the Release Pull Request (PR)**:

-   - Check for the existence of an existing branch or PR for a release.
+   - Check for the existence of an existing branch + PR for a release.
 This is a special branch created by the tool.
      - If an **existing release PR is found**:
-       - Update the changelog in the branch and the PR with the latest feature/fix changes.
+       - Update the changelog in the branch and the PR description with notes on latest feature/fix changes.
      - If **no existing release PR is found**:
        - Create a new release PR.
        - Add the label 'autorelease: pending' to the new PR.